 Saving money on gift giving is extremely important if you find yourself constantly buying gifts because you are invited to so many different events every year.
 If you are going to one wedding shower after another, or baby showers, and birthday parties you may find that by the time Christmas rolls around at the end of the year, you have no money left.

+I’m a sucker for looking through gift guides and dreaming about what I would give to my family members and friends if I were in the right financial position.
 If you have an abundance of cash and can afford to buy all kinds of gifts, cool.
 But then again, if you have an abundance of cash, chances are you are not reading a post about how to save money on gift giving.

 Or maybe you are.
 Who’s to say.